Public Information Campaign

 It is important to note that most incidents go undocumented, largely because academics face consequences for their careers and livelihoods, while PRC nationals face yet more serious life-changing consequences.
 Most victims whose cases UKCT is aware of have opted not to publicise their experience: this includes Chinese-born individuals whose family in China have been directly intimidated by police, British-born academics, and a British-born student.

-UKCT’s Director, Sam Dunning, and Lyndon Lee, who has direct experience of this issue, will be touring UK universities over the course of 2024-2025 in order to raise awareness, gather information, and talk to university and student union leaders.
+• Our Director, Sam Dunning, aims to tour UK universities over the course of 2024-2025 in order to raise awareness, gather information, and talk to university and student union leaders.
+This will include a slate of events in collaboration with Amnesty UK.

 If you would like us to come and discuss this issue with your student union, your faculty, your administration, please get in touch by emailing [email protected]